 One of our goals is to increase the number of children who receive weekend food by training other synagogues and churches to begin backpack programs.
 For example, in Savannah, GA, a program involving one temple serving 50 children has grown into 20 faith-based organizations serving more than 1,000 children weekly.

 The sages taught, “Let your house be open wide; let the poor be members of your household” (Pirke Avot 1:5).
 Through the Backpack Buddies program, it is our hope to build strong communities unified by a shared vision of social justice.

 Each backpack provides a child with 6 nutritious meals for the weekend and contains:

 Volunteer: We need four volunteers weekly to pack backpacks with food.
-This activity takes about 45 minutes and occurs on Wednesday mornings starting at 9:00 AM.
-We coordinate weeks with the Religious School, which participates as part of its curriculum at least once a month.
-Go to rodephsholom.org/volunteerhub, create an account, and sign up for a slot!
+This activity takes about 45 minutes and occurs on Friday mornings starting at 9:00 AM.
+Please contact Janet Cohen and Gayle Meyer at email@example.com to volunteer!

 $15 to feed 1 child for 1 weekend

 $60 to feed 1 child for 4 weekends